-- Iron is a material that can turn into a strong magnet - This kind of material is called ferromagnetic material - In microscopic sense, ferromagnetic materials consists of many tiny regions called domains - Domains are like little magnets usually smaller than 1mm in length or width - What do you think the alignment of domains are like when they are not magnetized? - Randomly arranged (fig. a) - What if they are magnetized? - The domains aligned with the external magnetic field direction grows while domains not aligned reduce (fig. b) - This gives magnetization to the material - How do we demagnetize a bar magnet? - Hit the magnet hard or heat it over the Curie temperature
+- Iron is a material that can turn into a strong magnet - This kind of material is called ferromagnetic material - In microscopic sense, ferromagnetic materials consist of many tiny regions called domains - Domains are like little magnets usually smaller than 1mm in length or width - What do you think the alignment of domains are like when they are not magnetized? - Randomly arranged - What if they are magnetized? - The size of the domains aligned with the external magnetic field direction grows while those of the domains not aligned reduce - This gives magnetization to the material - How do we demagnetize a bar magnet? - Hit the magnet hard or heat it over the Curie temperature